 South Carolina | SC Picture Project | Charleston County Photos | McLeod Plantation

-The plantation has had an especially important past serving as a hospital for the Confederacy, a camp for the famed 54th and 55th Massachusetts Volunteers, a burial ground for slaves and Union soldiers, and a headquarters office for the Freedmen’s Bureau.
+The 37-acre property has had an especially important past, serving as a hospital for the Confederacy, a camp for the famed 54th and 55th Massachusetts Volunteers, a burial ground for slaves and Union soldiers, and a headquarters office for the Freedmen’s Bureau.
 Until recently, it has also had a precarious future.

-The last living family member, William McLeod, died about 20 years ago.
+The last living family member, William McLeod, died in 1990.
 Having no heirs, he left his property to the Historic Charleston Foundation, hoping that this group would help preserve the plantation’s history and protect the land from development.
 In his will, he asked that the house remain a “single-family home” and that the foundation save “the Oak Avenues, and … provide that as much of the property as possible be restricted to single family residence or residences having the lowest possible density.”

 Instead, the foundation decided to sell the property to the American College of Building Arts for use as a campus.
 The college, which was not financially stable despite receiving a large loan from the City of Charleston, eventually sold the plantation back to the Historic Charleston Foundation (a stipulation of the original sale).

 The Historic Charleston Foundation then tried to sell McLeod Plantation to the College of Charleston, which planned to use the house for entertaining and the land for intramural sports.
 Strong opposition from Civil War historians, African-American historians, and the people of James Island led the college to forgo the purchase.